 Take a look around, data is everywhere.
 You generated data as you were swiping and clicking at breakfast this morning.
 Your wearable device tracked your workout yesterday, and you probably also generated data while you were sleeping last night.
 That’s just you; your business generated even more data!
 Globally, Internet users generate 2.5 quintillion bytes of data each and every single day.
 Then, add business data creation and sensor-generated data.
 A staggering 90% of the world’s data was generated in the last two years.
 We’re all surfing the big data wave whether we like it or not.

 Data is the most abundant commodity of the 21st Century.
 And Data Never Sleeps.
 It’s the new oil…as they say.
 But unlike oil, there’s no scarcity and no limits to how much we can generate.
 It’s not a natural resource, it’s fully artificial and generated by us humans and the machines we create.
 However, data is similar to oil in that it must be refined.
-Clive Humby, is famous for coining the phrase, “Data is the new oil.” and he described it as this: “It’s valuable, but if unrefined it cannot really be used.
-It has to be changed into gas, plastic, chemicals, etc to create a valuable entity that drives profitable activity; so must data be broken down, analyzed for it to have value.”
+Clive Humby, who coined the phrase, “Data is the new oil,” described it this way: “It’s valuable, but if unrefined, it cannot really be used.
+It has to be changed into gas, plastic, chemicals, etc. to create a valuable entity that drives profitable activity; so must data be broken down [and] analyzed for it to have value.”

 It’s worth noting here that I intentionally changed the Executable Data Strategy to plural: Strategies.
 This is because to be truly actionable — to drive business outcomes — your strategies must be focused.
 Remember those old strategies sitting on the shelf gathering dust?
 Those strategies probably tried to be all of the things, to all of the people.
 The Executable Data Strategy is different in that it’s a plan for using data with purpose to impact business results.
 For this reason, we’re proponents of having multiple Executable Data Strategies that work to accomplish specific business goals.
 No strategy is one-size-fits-all and data strategies are no different.
 So when creating and conceiving Executable Data Strategies, Here the three steps to follow.